HespanhaPublic/ComputationGraphs.jl/README.md

-# ComputationGraphs
+# ComputationGraphs.jl

-`ComputationGraphs` is about improving the speed (and energy consumption) of numerical computations that need to be performed repeatedly, e.g.,
+`ComputationGraphs`'s julia package is about improving the speed (and energy consumption) of numerical computations that need to be performed repeatedly, e.g.,

 + one iteration of a numerical optimization algorithm,
++ training of a Neural Network,
 + one iteration of a filtering/smoothing algorithm,
 + repeated calls to a classification algorithm on different samples, etc.

 The computation to be performed is encoded into *Computation Graph* that describes dependencies between numerical operations and permits several forms of "run-time" optimization, including: